jeremytammik/ElementOutline/README.md

 The goal is: given an element id, retrieve a list of X,Y coordinates describing the birds-eye view look of an element.

-For inbsance, here are three sample images highlighting the bathtubs, doors and toilets, respectively, in a given floor of a building:
+For instance, here are three sample images highlighting the bathtubs, doors and toilets, respectively, in a given floor of a building:

 Bathtubs: